Dao-AILab/flash-attention/autotunner.md

 # Autotuner

-Autotuner can automatically generate the best config for flash-attention kernel with not-implemented headdim qk & headdim v , or different hardware such as nvidia Ampere, Ada Lovelace.
+Autotuner can automatically generate the best config for flash-attention kernel with not-implemented headdim qk & headdim v , or existing headdim on different hardware such as nvidia Ampere, Ada Lovelace.

 Currently, the autotuner only support flash attention forward.
 We plan to support backward and forward_split soon.